 Workshops

-“The preferred, most efficient, highest-order form of energy transfer (the premier way for a scene to advance the story in a non-trivial way) is for a beat to cause the next beat, especially if that next beat is felt as essential, i.e., as an escalation: a meaningful alteration in the terms of the story.” -George Saunders
+“The preferred, most efficient, highest-order form of energy transfer…is for a beat to cause the next beat, especially if that next beat is felt as essential… A story is a frank, intimate conversation between equals.” — George Saunders

 Beats